 - Medicines to control diabetes.

 Bypass surgery redirects blood through a grafted blood vessel.
 This bypasses the blood vessel that is damaged.
-The grafted blood vessel may be a healthy vein from your body.
-Or the graft may be man-made.
+Surgeries include:

-- Endarterectomy.
-This isn't done as often as other surgeries for PAD.
+A surgery called endarterectomy is done to remove plaque from the blood vessel.
 It's most often done on the large artery in your groin and upper thigh area (femoral artery).

 To learn more about Healthwise, visit Healthwise.org.